gavenda/basura-jda/README.md

 documentation.

 ## Can I contribute to the code?
 Feel free to fork the code.
-Since this isn't a publicly hosted bot yet, you are free to host your own.
+You are free to host your own instance.

 ## Get me up and running!
 Rename `example.env` to `.env` and put your discord bot token.